 To be eligible for extracurricular activities, a student must:

-- 1. Be full-time: - 2.
-Be enrolled in and regularly attending courses that offer a minimum of 6 credits per year, and - 3.
+- 1. Be enrolled as a full-time student; - 2.
+Be enrolled in and regularly attending seated courses that offer a minimum of 3 credits per semester, and - 3.
 Have passed 80% of the possible courses the previous semester.